varocketry/guitar-mastery-hub/public/lessons/lesson_033_major_scale_formula.md

 ---

-## ðŸ“– SECTION 6: COMMON QUESTIONS ANSWERED
+## 📖 SECTION 6: COMMON QUESTIONS ANSWERED

 ### Q: "Do I need to memorize all 12 major scales?"